Video: Chicago man had gun, back turned when police shot him

-CHICAGO (AP) — A 22-year-old Chicago man who was fleeing from police had his back turned and appeared to be holding a gun when an officer fatally shot him last month, according to a video released Wednesday in what has become an all too familiar occurrence for the city’s embattled police department.
+CHICAGO (AP) — A 22-year-old Chicago man who was fleeing police had his back turned and appeared to drop a gun when an officer fatally shot him late last month, video released Wednesday shows.

-Nearly two weeks after releasing video of the fatal police shooting of 13-year-old Adam Toledo, the city’s independent police review board released footage and other investigation materials pertaining to the March 31 killing of Anthony Alvarez.
-Unlike in the Toledo case, the board recommended that the officer who shot Alvarez be stripped of his police powers until its investigation is finished — a rare move this early in one of its investigations.
+Chicago’s independent police review board released video and other investigation materials pertaining to the March 31 killing of Anthony Alvarez, a day after letting his family see it.

-As she did before the Toledo footage was made public, Mayor Lori Lightfoot called on the public to remain calm and allow the review board — the Civilian Office of Police Accountability — to complete its investigation into the killing of Alvarez, who, like Toledo, was Latino.
-The head of the Chicago police union did the same, pleading in a video statement for the public to keep an open mind when watching the footage.
+Before the release, Mayor Lori Lightfoot called for calm in a repeat of just two weeks ago, when she did the same before the release of footage showing police kill 13-year-old Adam Toledo.

-As Alvarez lays there, he asks, “Why you shooting me?” to which the officer responds, “You had a gun.”
-The officer later tells other officers that Alvarez was armed and points to a gun on the ground.
+As Alvarez lays on the ground, he asks, “Why you shooting me?” to which the officer responds, “You had a gun.”
+The officer later points to the weapon when other officers reach the scene.

-In the roughly 15 seconds in which Alvarez remains lucid after being shot and with blood quickly soaking his clothes, he can be heard saying “I’m gonna die” as he struggles to look at his cellphone.
-And as in the Toledo shooting, officers rush to treat Alvarez’s wounds, telling him, “I’m trying to help you.
-Stay with me dude.”
+It is clear in that shaky video that Alvarez had his back to the officer when he shot him.
+But it isn’t clear from the footage whether Alvarez had a gun or if he might have been turning at that moment.
+One officer can be heard saying there is a gun near Alvarez.

-Although city and police officials didn’t release details about the officer who shot Alvarez, a police report that COPA posted along with the video identified him as 29-year-old Evan Solano, a six-year veteran of the force.
+Lightfoot didn’t say what the video shows and authorities haven’t released the name or other details about the officer who shot Alverez, including the officer’s race.
+But a police report that COPA posted along with the video identified the officer as 29-year-old Evan Solano, a six-year veteran of the force.

-While the officer in the shooting of Toledo was put on paid administrative leave, as routinely happens after police shootings, COPA made a point of recommending that Solano “be relieved of police powers during the pendency of this investigation.”
-COPA spokesman Ephraim Eaddy wouldn’t explain why the office recommended that Solano be stripped of his police powers already, but he conceded that it rarely makes such a recommendation so early in an investigation.

-Police and city officials haven’t said why officers were pursuing Alvarez, but during a news conference before the video was released, Lightfoot referred to a traffic offense.

-“We can’t live in a world where a minor traffic offense results in someone being shot and killed,” Lightfoot said.
-“That’s not acceptable to me and it shouldn’t be acceptable to anyone.”

-The head of the police union, John Catanzara, said in his video statement that the foot chase that led to Alvarez’s death stemmed from an incident the day before in which Alvarez fled from police in a vehicle.
-The officer who shot Alvarez spotted him the next day and chased him on foot.

-Catanzara also predicted that there would be an outcry and “spin” over the shooting because Alvarez, whom he didn’t identify by name, was shot in the back.
+In an unusual move, the head of the police officer’s union, John Catanzara, issued a statement in anticipation of the video’s release and what he said would be an outcry and “spin” about the shooting because Alvarez, whom he didn’t identify by name, was shot in the back.

 “There is nothing wrong with this shooting just because the bullet struck the offender from behind,” Catanzara said in a video recorded statement.